Rop89/rop89/README.md

 I am a problem-solving passionate with a holistic approach. </br>

 I have changed careers from leading teams to Front-end development and am loving every moment of this challenge.
-Aside from my current job as a Front-end developer I have been studying Computer Science in order to understand more of what is going on inside my machine when working.
+Aside from my current job as a Front-end engineer I have been studying Computer Science in order to understand more of what is going on inside my machine when working.

 I am very self-driven and another passion of mine is personal growth and development.